XQc: Return to full-time streaming

 By mid-2021, Lengyel continued to dominate Twitch viewership, with 163 million hours watched that year, nearly double that of the second-largest channel.
 In June 2021, Lengyel made the decision to move back to Canada after experiencing multiple instances of swatting, a dangerous prank targeting streamers.
 He expressed genuine fear for his safety and cited concerns about his well-being.

 In October 2021, a leak exposed the earnings of top Twitch streamers, including Lengyel.
 The leak revealed that he was the highest-paid individual streamer, earning over $8 million since 2019.
 While the accuracy of the leak was questioned, Lengyel confirmed that his reported earnings were correct.
 Lengyel maintained his position as the most-watched streamer on Twitch in 2021, accumulating 274 million hours watched.
 His peak viewership reached 173,000 viewers, although it fell short compared to the channel with the highest peak, which garnered 2.5 million viewers.

 In April 2022, Lengyel participated in the r/place social experiment on Reddit, an online canvas in which registered users could edit by changing the colour of a single pixel.
 During the event, he targeted a My Little Pony art piece, which resulted in an influx of death threats.
 Lengyel said that he received more death threats in just one hour during that month than he had throughout his previous six years of streaming combined.
 Despite the negativity, he broke his Twitch viewership record, peaking at over 293,000 viewers during the event.
 Later that month, he surpassed that record while streaming a beta build of Overwatch 2, reaching a peak of over 312,000 viewers.
 He continued to lead all Twitch streamers in terms of hours watched for the year 2022.

 In January 2023, Lengyel announced his departure from Luminosity Gaming.
 In June 2023, Lengyel signed a deal with the streaming platform Kick.
 The deal was valued at $70 million over two years, established a non-exclusive partnership between Lengyel and Kick.
-Additionally, the agreement included the potential for performance-based bonuses, totaling approximately $30 million.
+The agreement included the potential for performance-based bonuses, totaling approximately $30 million.
 The deal was noted as potentially one of the largest in entertainment history.
 Lengyel finished 2023 as Twitch's fourth-most watched streamer with a total of 89 million hours watched on the platform.

 In October 2024, Forbes ranked the influencer 28th in their Top Creators 2024 list.